Research Centers

 The Harlem Health Promotion Center (HHPC) is a collaboration of community, academic, and public health stakeholders to improve the health and wellbeing of vulnerable communities.
 Service-learning and student engagement are key components of our work, and we cultivate interdisciplinary collaboration among students from both the Health Sciences and Morningside campuses.

-The Miami Research Center (MRC) was established in July 2012 as the mechanism and local infrastructure for maintaining and growing Dr. Lisa R. Metsch’s long-standing, Miami-based research program.
-The MRC is located on the UM Miller School of Medicine campus.
-The center's research primarily focuses on developing innovative strategies to increase the uptake of HIV and Hepatitis C testing, linkage, retention, and re-engagement in care among vulnerable populations.
+The Miami Research Center (MRC) research primarily focuses on developing innovative strategies to increase the uptake of HIV and Hepatitis C testing, linkage, retention, and re-engagement in care among vulnerable populations.